 1. Entrants must be high school students and residents of the United States or Canada.
-All entries will be read blind, with the identities of authors revealed only after judges’ final decisions are made; location will be checked after decisions are made.
+All entries will initially be read anonymously, with the identities of authors revealed only after judges’ semifinalist decisions are made; locations will be checked after this point.

-2. Stories must qualify as realistic fiction.
-For the purposes of this contest, this will mean fiction that takes place in the real world.
-We are looking for stories written in a compelling voice with a well-developed story, character depth, a detailed setting, attention to language, and a deeper meaning.
+2. This year’s contest theme is open.
+This means we are looking for any stories written in a compelling voice with a well-developed story, character depth, a detailed setting, attention to language, and a deeper meaning.

 3. Stories may be no longer than 5,000 words.

 4. Students may enter only once, and stories must have individual authors.